codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 {% endraw %}
 {% endhighlight %}

-This step checks the result of your unit tests, and stops the whole pipeline by exiting with an error, if the tests fail.
+This step verifies the outcome of your unit tests.
+If the tests fail, it halts the entire pipeline by exiting with an error.
 Replace `RunMyUnitTests` with the name of your step that runs unit tests.

 Here is a full pipeline example: